 Dr. William B. Latter

-Dr. William B. Latter (“Bill”) is the SPHEREx Program Scientist, Spitzer Program Scientist, Deputy GUSTO Program Scientist, Lead Program Officer for Laboratory Astrophysics, and Discipline Scientist for the Far-Infrared in the Astrophysics Division at NASA Headquarters.
+Dr. William B. Latter (“Bill”) is the SPHEREx Program Scientist, Fermi Program Scientist, Deputy GUSTO Program Scientist, Lead Program Officer for Laboratory Astrophysics, and Discipline Scientist for the Far-Infrared in the Astrophysics Division at NASA Headquarters.
 He is at NASA through the Intergovernmental Personnel Act from the Universities Space Research Association (USRA).

 Latter earned his Ph.D. in Astronomy at the University of Arizona under the supervision of Prof. John H. Black.
 His dissertation had the title “Molecular Evolution in Astrophysical Environments.”